United States v. Wheeler (1920): Impact

-The right to travel and what that implies

-Among the rights specifically mentioned in United States v.
-Wheeler is the right to travel.
-The right to travel had been mentioned in Corfield and recognized as a fundamental right.
-But the Wheeler court was the first to locate the right in the privileges and immunities clause, providing the right with a specific guarantee of constitutional protection.
-Chief Justice White's statement of the right to travel (quoted above) is frequently cited by courts even in the early 21st century and remains the classic formulation of the right to travel.
+United States v.
+Wheeler also established that one of the sources of the right to travel is the Privileges and Immunities Clause, providing the right with a specific guarantee of constitutional protection.
+Chief Justice White's statement of the right to travel is frequently cited by courts and remains the classic formulation of the right to travel.

 The Supreme Court's rejection of Wheeler's state actor rationale but acceptance of its strong defense of the right to travel led to a number of additional court decisions and the establishment of a new constitutional test.
 In Kent v.
 Dulles, the Court held that the federal government may not restrict the right to travel without due process.
 Six years later in Aptheker v.
 Secretary of State (1964), the Court struck down a federal ban restricting travel by communists.
 But the court struggled to find a way to protect legitimate government interests (such as national security) in light of these decisions.
 Just a year after Aptheker, the Supreme Court fashioned the rational relationship test for constitutionality in Zemel v.
 Rusk, as a way of reconciling the rights of the individual with the interests of the state.

 The Wheeler Court's establishment of a strong constitutional right to travel has also had far-reaching and unintended effects.
 For example, the Supreme Court overturned state prohibitions on welfare payments to individuals who had not resided within the jurisdiction for at least one year as an impermissible burden on the right to travel.
 The Court has used Wheeler to strike down one-year residency requirements for voting in state elections, one-year waiting periods before receiving state-provided medical care, civil service preferences for state veterans, and higher fishing and hunting license fees for out-of-state residents.

-The Wheeler decision may yet have even farther-reaching implications.
-The Supreme Court has acknowledged that freedom of movement is closely related to freedom of association and to freedom of expression.
-Strong constitutional protection for the right to travel may have significant implications for state attempts to limit abortion rights, ban or refuse to recognize same-sex marriage, and enact anti-crime or consumer protection laws.
-Wheeler may even undermine current Court-fashioned concepts of federalism.